Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural

 \subsection{Robustness tests}

-\paragraph{Robustness of representational geometry.} After training the control, AS and WS models on MNIST and CIFAR-10, we extracted the weight matrix connecting the penultimate layer to the classification layer (a $10 \times 121$ matrix in both cases).
-Each of this matrix's 10 row vectors corresponds to a category and is often interpreted as a class prototype \citep{lake2015deep, nayak2019zero, filus2024extracting, filus2025doggest}.
-From these prototype vectors, we computed a representational similarity matrix (RSM), which is a $10 \times 10$ matrix of pairwise similarity between class prototypes.
+\paragraph{Robustness of representational geometry.} After training the control, AS and WS models on MNIST and CIFAR-10, we extracted the weight matrix connecting the topographic penultimate layer to the classification layer (a $10 \times 121$ matrix in both cases).
+We consider each of this matrix's 10 row vectors as a \textit{class weight vector; (CWVs)}.
+From these CWVs, we computed a class-weight representational similarity matrix (RSM), which is a $10 \times 10$ matrix of pairwise similarity between CWVs \citep{lake2015deep, nayak2019zero, filus2024extracting, filus2025doggest}.
 This was treated as the baseline representational geometry.

-To evaluate the robustness of this representation, we conducted several perturbation tests in which Gaussian noise (four intensity levels) was added to the $10 \times 121$ weight matrix, and the RSM was recomputed.
+To evaluate the robustness of this representation, we conducted several perturbation tests in which Gaussian noise (four intensity levels) was added to the $10 \times 121$ class-weight matrix, and the RSM was recomputed.
 We refer to these as perturbed RSMs.
 Each analysis was repeated 100 times, and we report the mean results.

 We determined the impact of noise using two metrics.
-First, we computed the second-order isomorphism as the cosine similarity between the upper triangles of the baseline and perturbed RSMs.
+First, we computed the second-order similarity as the cosine similarity between the upper triangles of the unperturbed and perturbed RSMs.
 This indicates how much the representational geometry was impacted by noise.
 This was computed separately for the WS, AS, and control models.
-Second, we evaluated the drop in classification accuracy caused by the addition of noise, relative to the original (no noise) baseline models.
+Second, we evaluated the drop in classification accuracy caused by the addition of noise, relative to the unperturbed models.